qualcomm/aimet/Docs/userguide/quantization_workflow.rst

 General guidelines
 ==================

-Preparing a model for deployment on a target device involves a tradeoff between model accuracy and on-device performance.
+Preparing a model for deployment on a target device involves a tradeoff between model *accuracy* and on-device *performance*.

+Accuracy is how "correct" the model response is, typically a fraction of responses correct as measured by an evaluation function.

+Performance, in an AIMET context, is the ability of a given device to run a model without overtaxing the device compute and memory resources.
+To evaluate performance improvements, we recommend measuring latency reduction and memory size reduction.

 The following procedure follows a strategy of reducing model precision (usually through parameter quantization) only as much as needed to achieve acceptable performance.
 This reduces the engineering effort required to restore the accuracy lost during quantization.
 Sometimes this is straightforward.
 For models with large numbers (billions) of parameters, though, more finesse is required to find this balance, requiring much engineering effort to locate sensitive model layers, fine-tune quantized parameters, and so on.